Career Timeline of Brent Burns: Major Achievements and Milestones

 How Brent Burns built a successful career.
 Explore key moments that defined the journey.

-Brent Burns is a Canadian professional ice hockey defenceman currently playing for the Colorado Avalanche in the NHL.
-Originally drafted as a right wing by the Minnesota Wild in 2003, he transitioned to defence after turning professional.
-Known for his offensive capabilities, Burns is a versatile player who has also played forward at times during his career.
+Brent Burns is a Canadian professional ice hockey player currently playing as a defenceman for the Colorado Avalanche in the NHL.
+Initially drafted as a right winger by the Minnesota Wild in 2003, he transitioned to defense professionally.
+Known for his offensive capabilities, Burns has also been occasionally utilized as a forward throughout his career, showcasing his versatility on the ice.

-In 2015-16, Brent Burns had 24 points (seven goals, 17 assists) in 24 Stanley Cup Playoff games to help the Sharks reach the Final for the first time since entering the NHL in 1991.
+In 2015-16, Brent Burns had 24 points in 24 Stanley Cup Playoff games to help the Sharks reach the Final for the first time since entering the NHL in 1991.

 2003: Drafted by the Minnesota Wild

-In 2003, Brent Burns was drafted as a right wing (20th overall) by the Minnesota Wild at the NHL Entry Draft.
+In 2003, Brent Burns was drafted as a right wing (20th overall) by the Minnesota Wild in the NHL entry draft.
+He was later converted into a defenceman upon turning professional.

-2004: Played in the AHL with the Houston Aeros during NHL Lockout
+2004: Plays in the AHL with the Houston Aeros

-2005: Earned a regular spot on the Wild roster
+2005: Earns a regular spot on the Wild roster

-In the 2006-07 season, Brent Burns eclipsed his previous season's points total with 25.
+During the 2006-07 season, Brent Burns surpassed his previous season's points total with 25 points.

-October 25, 2007: Signed contract extension with the Wild
+October 25, 2007: Signs contract extension with the Wild

-On October 25, 2007, during the 2007-08 season, Brent Burns signed a four-year contract extension with the Wild.
-He emerged as one of the Wild's top defensemen, scoring a career-high 15 goals and 43 points.
+On October 25, 2007, during the 2007–08 season, Brent Burns signed a four-year contract extension with the Wild and emerged as one of the Wild's top defencemen, scoring a career-high 15 goals and 43 points.

-During the 2006-07 season, Brent Burns became a significant force for the Wild, scoring back-to-back overtime winners in March and engaging in two fights during the 2007 Stanley Cup playoffs.
+In the 2006-07 season, Brent Burns became a significant force for the Wild in the latter months of the season, scoring back-to-back overtime winners in March and engaging in two fights during the 2007 Stanley Cup playoffs.

 At the 2010 World Championships, Brent Burns led all Canadian defencemen in ice time at 18:29 minutes per game as Canada finished in seventh place.
 He was also part of the summer camp roster for Canada in the 2010 Winter Olympics, though he did not make the final roster cut.

-August 1, 2011: Signed contract extension with the Sharks
+August 1, 2011: Signs contract extension with the Sharks

-On August 1, 2011, Brent Burns signed a five-year contract extension with the Sharks; the deal would pay him $28.8 million over five years, with an average salary cap figure of $5.76 million.
+On August 1, 2011, Brent Burns signed a five-year contract extension with the Sharks for $28.8 million, with an average salary cap figure of $5.76 million.

 2012: Traded to the San Jose Sharks